PriyaDevNow/The-Cobalt-Building-London/README.md

 I had planned for this site to be accessible and legible on all screen sizes.
 I extensively used Chrome Dev Tools to test, tweak and debug throughout the build phase.

-The results of feature testing are as follows: HOW TO CREATE TABLE
+The results of feature testing are as follows:

 | Page | Test | Pass/Fail |
 | :----| :----| :--------:|